The Israel Asper Community Action Centre – Ramot (September 2022)

 The Israel Asper Community Action Centre – Ramot – Jerusalem, Israel

-In June 2007, The Asper Foundation, Jewish National Fund of Canada and the Jerusalem Foundation funded the establishment of The Israel Asper Community Action Centre in a Ramot, a suburb of Jerusalem, Israel.
+In June 2007, The Asper Foundation, Jewish National Fund of Canada and the Jerusalem Foundation funded the establishment of The Israel Asper Community Action Centre in Ramot, a suburb of Jerusalem, Israel.
 The centre is named to honour the memory of Dr. Israel Asper, z”l, Founder of The Asper Foundation, who passed away on October 7, 2003.
-It is operated by the Ramot Community Centre organization.
-This is the fourth centre to be established, along with the Winnipeg Community Action Centre in Be’er Sheva, the Israel Asper Community Action Centre in Ofaqim and the Israel Asper Community Action Centre in Migdal Ha’emek.
+It is operated by the non-profit Machshava Tova and located in the Ramot Alon Community Centre.